ollama/ollama/README.md

 This command will install both Ollama and Ollama Web UI on your system.
 Ensure to modify the `compose.yaml` file for GPU support if needed.

+### Installing Ollama Web UI Only

+#### Prerequisites

+Make sure you have the latest version of Ollama installed before proceeding with the installation.
+You can find the latest version of Ollama at [https://ollama.ai/](https://ollama.ai/).

-#### Checking Ollama
+##### Checking Ollama

-After installing, verify that Ollama is running by accessing the following link in your web browser: [http://127.0.0.1:11434/](http://127.0.0.1:11434/).
+After installing Ollama, verify that Ollama is running by accessing the following link in your web browser: [http://127.0.0.1:11434/](http://127.0.0.1:11434/).
 Note that the port number may differ based on your system configuration.

-### Using Docker 🐳
+#### Using Docker 🐳

-If Ollama is hosted on your local machine, run the following command:
+If Ollama is hosted on your local machine and accessible at [http://127.0.0.1:11434/](http://127.0.0.1:11434/), run the following command:

 ```bash
 docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway --name ollama-webui --restart always ghcr.io/ollama-webui/ollama-webui:main